learn-co-curriculum/uci-mod-1-responsive-media/README.md

 ## Explain Responsive Layouts

-> “You must be shapeless, formless, like water.
-When you pour water in a cup, it becomes the cup.
-When you pour water in a bottle, it becomes the bottle.
-When you pour water in a teapot, it becomes the teapot.
-Water can drip and it can crash.
-Become like water my friend.”
-> -Bruce Lee

-Using percent (%) measurements on our media allows them to fluidly fill the size of their container.
-In most cases, our media is contained within the columns and rows of our layouts.

-<iframe width="640" height="480" src="//www.youtube.com/embed/iC2yQbR_qys?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe>

-*Note: Slides for this lecture video are provided in the resources at the bottom of this lesson.*

-## Use Percent Measurements

 As quoted by Bruce Lee:
-> “You must be shapeless, formless, like water.
+> “You must be shapeless, formless, "like water".
 When you pour water in a cup, it becomes the cup.
 When you pour water in a bottle, it becomes the bottle.
 When you pour water in a teapot, it becomes the teapot.
 Water can drip and it can crash.
 Become like water my friend.”